getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    Indicates when a draft has most recently been published for this Form.
-If this value is ``null``\ , this Form has never been published yet, and contains only a draft.
+                      <p>Indicates when a draft has most recently been published for this Form.
+If this value is <code>null</code>, this Form has never been published yet, and contains only a draft.</p>

                     Example: ``2018-01-21 00:04:11.153000+00:00``
                 * - createdAt